Q: How to translate TDBGrid columns captions?

 However, those TActionClientItems that are not linked with any action, for example top-level items of TActionMainMenuBar, have no published string properties and cannot be handled directly.
 For such TActionClientItems we would recommend the following trick:

-- For every TActionClientItem without a TAction create a “fake” Action and link them.
-For example, if your TActionMainMenuBar has a top-level menu item ‘File’, create a new action FileFile1, set its .Caption property to ‘File’, and link them.
+1. For every TActionClientItem without a TAction create a "fake" Action and link them.
+For example, if your TActionMainMenuBar has a top-level menu item 'File', create a new action FileFile1, set its .Caption property to 'File', and link them.

-- Enter translation data for this Action in the Translation Editor.
+2. Enter translation data for this Action in the Translation Editor.

-Demo project could be downloaded from http://www.sicomponents.com/soft/ActionManager.zip
+A demo project for this case could be downloaded from https://www.sicomponents.com/soft/ActionManager.zip

-A: If you are using data structures like the below:
+If you are using data structures like the below:

 You need to replace the StrArr declaration with the following one: